python-pillow/Pillow/docs/handbook/image-file-formats.rst

 **append_images**
     A list of images to append as additional frames.
 Each of the images in the list can be single or multiframe images.
-    This is currently only supported for GIF, PDF and TIFF.
+    This is currently only supported for GIF, PDF, TIFF, and WebP.

 **duration**
     The display duration of each frame of the multiframe gif, in